Albert Hein

 First Sergeant Hein separated from the service on September 30, 1945, at Fort Sheridan, Illinois, and returned to civilian life.
 He proudly held a Recognition Certificate issued for Meritorious Service by his home State of Illinois in 1947.

-His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal Ribbon with 1 Silver Battle Star, 1 Bronze Battle Star, 4 overseas Service Bars, 2 Service Stripes, Belgian Fourragere, and one Bronze Arrowhead.
+His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal Ribbon with 1 Silver Battle Star, 1 Bronze Battle Star, 4 overseas Service Bars, 2 Service Stripes, Belgian Fourragere, Netherlands Orange Lanyard, Glider Badge, Bronze Arrowhead and World War II Victory Medal.